What is Osgood-Schlatter disease?

 Depending on how much your child's knee hurts, he or she may need to take a break from doing sports and other activities that put pressure on the knee.
 Or your child may need to spend less time doing the activity that causes pain or do it with less effort.
 Your doctor may want your child to do some exercises that help keep the leg muscles that support the knee flexible and strong.

-- Spend less time doing the activity that causes pain, or have him or her do it with less effort.
-Or have your child take a break from activities that cause knee pain, such as squatting, kneeling, running, and jumping.
+- Spend less time doing the activity that causes pain, or have them do it with less effort.
+Or have your child take a break from activities that cause knee pain.
+These can include squatting, kneeling, running, and jumping.
 Have your child switch to activities that don't stress the knee.
 Swimming and cycling are good activities to do because they put less stress on the knees.

 - Put ice or a cold pack on the knee for 10 to 20 minutes at a time.
 Put a thin cloth between the ice and your child's skin.

-- Prop up the sore knee on a pillow when your child ices it or anytime he or she sits or lies down.
+- Prop up the sore knee on a pillow when your child ices it or anytime your child sits or lies down.
 Keep the knee above the level of your child's heart.
 This will help reduce swelling.

 - Wear a brace if the doctor suggests it.
 Follow the directions for its use.
 Wrapping the knee may reduce or prevent swelling.